 ERISA is an acronym for the Employee Retirement Income Security Act of 1974.
+It is the federal law that Long Term Disability Lawyers must wrestle with on a daily basis.
 The body of ERISA law includes the federal statute 29 U.S.C.
 1001, et seq.; the federal regulations; and the “common law” (decisional law of the federal courts).
 ERISA was originally intended to address issues related to pension fund administration; however, today primarily as the result of federal judicial decisions over the past two decades — ERISA controls or impacts practically all employee benefits in the private sector, including employer-sponsored health and disability insurance plans.

 How does ERISA affect me?

 If you are a “plan participant”, or a dependent, enrolled in an ERISA-governed “employee welfare benefit plan”, ERISA has every direct and profound effect upon your rights to receive plan benefits.

 What is an “employee welfare benefit plan”?

 Practically speaking, an “employee welfare benefit plan” is any plan of benefits provided by an employer to an employee, including employer-sponsored medical and disability insurance coverage.

 Doesn’t ERISA protect my right to receive benefits under my medical or disability plan?